lambdaclass/concrete/paper/main.typ

 - the standard library still needs deeper systems-module polish and stronger integration coverage
 - some Phase H follow-through items remain open, including collection maturity and remaining string ergonomics
 - the runtime story is intentionally thin today and not yet mature in the sense of concurrency plurality or stricter bounded-allocation profiles
-- the proof story is real but still narrow relative to the full language
+- the proof story is real, including one bounded HMAC-SHA256 flagship, but still narrow relative to the full language and the unverified backend

 These are not small details.
 They define the difference between a strong experimental compiler and a complete language system.